Enema of the State: Initial response

+Retrospective reviews

-In the decades since its debut, Enema of the State has been widely hailed as a pop-punk classic, (Note: A list of sources describing the LP in those terms follows:) and one of the genre's defining works.
+In the decades since its debut, Enema of the State has been widely hailed as a pop-punk classic.
+(Note: A list of sources describing the LP in those terms follows:) It has been referred to as career-defining for the group, their magnum opus.
+In 2011, Jon Caramanica at The New York Times credited the record with "[taking] punk's already playful core and [giving] it a shiny, accessible polish," calling it "among the catchiest music of the time."
 Jeremy Gordon at Pitchfork called the record sensitive and juvenile in equal measure; an "amazingly effective" combo.
 Jeff Yerger from Stereogum viewed it as a spiritual canon successor to Dookie, calling it "the strongest set of songs [Blink] ever wrote [...] the chemistry between the three members is instantly gratifying."
 Billboard described the album as a "classic" in a retrospective review, calling it the "catchiest batch of songs the band had ever written," and commending the leap in quality both in production and vocals in comparison to its predecessor.

+Kelefa Sanneh, writing in The New Yorker, observed that the band's "commitment to juvenile humor" on the album "camouflaged an equal interest in the evergreen pop topic of adolescent melancholy."
+Amanda Petrusich, at the same publication, called the album a canonical rock entry and refreshing in the modern day.
 Andy Greene of Rolling Stone dubbed it a "landmark," while Dan Weiss, writing for The Recording Academy, praised its "remarkably clean-sounding guitars, [and] the hyperactive drumming of Barker."
+Alternative Press has ranked Enema of the State among Jerry Finn's top production work, and UK-based music magazine Rock Sound rated it number 2 on their list of "101 Modern Classics" in 2012, writing, "Enema didn't just bring pop-punk to the masses, it marked a complete shift in how music television, radio and the world at large viewed it."